 Read the Department of State’s COVID-19 page before you plan any international travel.

-Senegal has lifted stay at home orders, and resumed some transportation options and business operations.
+Senegal has resumed most transportation options, including international airport operations, and re-opened some land borders.
+Senegal has normalized many business and government operations including reopening schools.
 Visit the Embassy's COVID-19 page for more information on COVID-19 in Senegal.

 Exercise Increased Caution In:

 Armed individuals have set up roadblocks and attacked travelers on roads south of The Gambia in the Casamance region of Senegal.